 No longer will we see Rory sporting his Jumeirah/Titleist hat which he had worn since he came into the PGA golf scene in 2009.
 Both of his previously sponsored companies held back any attempts to extend a contract with him after hearing about the mega-deal Nike had offered.
 Nike truly hit a hole-in-one with this signing, especially at this point in golf and McIlroy’s career.
 The game of golf is currently thriving off of new, colorful faces, like Bubba Watson, Rickie Fowler, and Rory himself.
 Last year he topped both the PGA and European earnings list.
 He also has the opportunity to win a Major championship in three consecutive years.
 Now Rory is in the same company of other elite Nike athletes like: Tiger, Roger Federer, and Lebron James.

-The world may never see a person dominate a sport the same way Tiger Woods dominated golf in the late 90’s and early 2000’s.
-Though if there is anyone who has a chance to come anywhere close, it’s Rory McIlroy.
-He already has an advantage through Nike that Tiger Woods never had when he signed in 1996, equipment.
+You don’t need to of read the recent Wazaki irons review to know that, the world may never see a person dominate a sport the same way Tiger Woods dominated golf in the late 90’s and early 2000’s.
 Before Tiger Woods Nike was irrelevant in the golf world, and since his dominance and popularity Nike has become one of the most profitable golf brands in the world.
 Rory had been using Titleist clubs since he came on tour and had success with them.
 Through recent workouts at Nike testing facilities McIlroy claims he is already comfortable with all of the Nike equipment he will be using.
 Nike landed the current #1 golfer in the world and would want nothing less than for him and Tiger to battle for every single tournament their in this year.

 This may be one of the biggest years ever in the history of golf.
 So many story-lines, so many new faces, so much talent.
 The story that will trump any other story though, will be when Tiger and Rory are on the course at the same time.
 This week the two men are paired together for the first two rounds of the Abu Dhabi HSBC Golf Championship.
 Not much can be judged from this early in the year, but be sure that the media is going to blow everything out of proportion-as they rightly should with these two.
 Golf needs the rivalry of young and old.
 Golf needs the action.
 Golf needs the drama.